search icon

 • Severability: Include a clause that states if any part of the lease agreement is found to be invalid or unenforceable, the remaining provisions will still be upheld.

 By including these elements in an equipment lease, both the lessor and lessee have a clear understanding of their rights, obligations, and the terms of the lease.
-This helps mitigate potential disputes and ensures a smooth leasing experience.
+This helps mitigate potential disputes and helps ensure a smooth leasing experience.

 Sources of Leasing

-To get leased equipment, you can explore different sources.
-Leasing companies specialize in offering equipment leasing services.
+To get leased equipment, business owners explore different sources.
+Leasing companies often specialize in offering equipment leasing services.
 Lease brokers help connect businesses with leasing options.
 Independent lessors, such as banks, also provide leasing services.
-Equipment dealers and distributors may offer leasing options along with the sale of equipment.
+Equipment dealers and distributors may offer leasing options alongside equipment sales.

 Recommended articles: